jiarong/SSUsearch/README.md

 	# copy correction
 	ls diversity_cc.ssu

 This pipeline includes PCoA, beta-diversity indces, weighted UNIFRAC and AMOVA.
+Familiarity with [mothur](http://www.mothur.org/wiki/Schloss_SOP) are needed to find and plot the specific results.
 With SS.shared, SS.names, SS.groups, SS.design, most analysis in mothur can be done.

 Makefile includes many variables for steps in pipeline.
 To see a full list of variables in Makefile: